alexandrem/conduit-bmc/docs/TESTING.md

 1. Identify the appropriate tier based on scope and dependencies
 2. Create test in `tests/<tier>/suites/<domain>/`
 3. Use existing framework and fixtures where possible
-4. Add build tags for backend requirements
-5. Update documentation and CI configuration
+4. Update documentation and CI configuration

 ## Configuration